iamtodor/dotfiles_macos/README.md

 <!-- TOC --><a name="iterm"></a>
 ## Iterm

 Manually import colorschema from `/misc/iter/solirized_dark_higher_contrast.itermcolors`.

+The profile [import](https://stackoverflow.com/a/23356086/5151861).
+After import make sure to reload the iterm.